Booyaka101/dynamic-jobs-economy/README.md

 - `/djeconomy refreshjobs <player>` - Reload a player's job data from DB (online only)
 - `/djeconomy invalidatejobs <player>` - Invalidate cached job data (online only)

-Note: Large economy amounts (>= 100000) require confirmation within 30 seconds using `/djeconomy confirm`.
+Note: Large economy amounts at or above the configured threshold require confirmation within the configured expiry window using `/djeconomy confirm`.
+Configure via `economy.admin_confirmation.threshold` and `economy.admin_confirmation.expiry_seconds` in `config.yml` and apply changes with `/djeconomy reload`.

 ### Tab Completion